 You have the right to have your Personal Data deleted if:

-a) Your Personal Data are no longer necessary in relation to the purpose for which it was collected or otherwise processed:
+a) Your Personal Data are no longer necessary to the purpose for which it was collected or otherwise processed:

 d) Your Personal Data has been unlawfully processed;

-If your Personal Data has been made public by Unicount and there are grounds on which Unicount has the obligation to erase your data, Unicount will take all reasonable steps to inform the data controller who is processing your data that you have requested erasure of your data, taking into account of available technology and the cost of such action.
+If your Personal Data has been made public by Unicount and there are grounds on which Unicount must erase your data, Unicount will take all reasonable steps to inform the data controller who is processing your data that you have requested the erasure of your data, taking into account of available technology and the cost of such action.

 a)for exercising the right of freedom of expression and information;